busterjs/buster-docs/browser-testing.rst

 .. note::

-    If you opt for :doc:`downloading <download>` the script locally, remember to get the CSS filetoo.
+    If you opt for :doc:`downloading <download>` the script locally, remember to get the CSS file too.
 When using the pre-built library, there's no installation, but you also miss out on much of the automation sweetness.